codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/REPORT.md

 15. Inspected the page source.
 	Found the flag embedded in a hidden footer:
 	![[Pasted image 20250723213129.png]]

-16. When local token generation was inconsistent, requested a reset for `admin` directly.

-17. Used the valid reset link to change the `admin` password.

-18. Logged in as `admin` and found the flag in the HTML `<footer>`.

 ### 🚩Flag Captured: `h4kit{token_predictable_reset_211726c8129d}`